#MyProject70

 - Cyndie Katz

-- Jun 8
+- Jun 8, 2025

 - 3 min read

-In the beginning, I thought I would become a portrait painter.
+When I began painting, I thought I would become a portrait painter.
 I got fairly good at it, but after painting my kids and my husband and my friends and my friend's kids and selling a number of portraits, I found the work not only unprofitable, but very tedious.

 is so much more color in Mexico relative to New England, and I began to realize that it was color that I cared about most -- the loud vibrating kind.
 I developed a secret desire to paint without regard to subject.
 But I had trouble giving myself permission, plus I didn't have any idea how to do it.

 But this April, as I was leaving my house in Mexico which is small but with very tall walls that are covered with the last twenty-seven years of my art, I thought, I really can't show all these paintings to anyone?
 I'm going to turn seventy.
 What will happen to it all?
 It will just be passed out to neighbors and friends when I die and I won't even get to watch.
 At seventy do I really want to start working for a gallery?
 How will that fit with our travel schedule?
 And what about my creative impulses outside geometric abstract work?
-No grandchildren portraits?

 Comments